Lens (vertebrate anatomy): Internal forces

-When Thomas Young proposed the changing of the human lens's shape as the mechanism for focal accommodation in 1801 he thought the lens may be a muscle capable of contraction.
+When Thomas Young proposed the changing of the human lens's shape as the mechanism for focal accommodation in 1801, he thought the lens may be a muscle capable of contraction.
 This type of model is termed intracapsular accommodation as it relies on activity within the lens.
-In a 1911 Nobel lecture Allvar Gullstrand spoke on "How I found the intracapsular mechanism of accommodation" and this aspect of lens focusing continues to be investigated.
+In a 1911 Nobel lecture, Allvar Gullstrand spoke on "How I found the intracapsular mechanism of accommodation" and this aspect of lens focusing continues to be investigated.
 Young spent time searching for the nerves that could stimulate the lens to contract without success.
-Since that time it has become clear the lens is not a simple muscle stimulated by a nerve so the 1909 Helmholtz model took precedence.
+Since that time it has become clear the lens is not a simple muscle stimulated by a nerve, so the 1909 Helmholtz model took precedence.
 Pre-twentieth century investigators did not have the benefit of many later discoveries and techniques.
 Membrane proteins such as aquaporins which allow water to flow into and out of cells are the most abundant membrane protein in the lens.
 Connexins which allow electrical coupling of cells are also prevalent.
 Electron microscopy and immunofluorescent microscopy show fiber cells to be highly variable in structure and composition.
 Magnetic resonance imaging confirms a layering in the lens that may allow for different refractive plans within it.
 The refractive index of human lens varies from approximately 1.406 in the central layers down to 1.386 in less dense layers of the lens.
 This index gradient enhances the optical power of the lens.
-As more is learned about mammalian lens structure from in situ Scheimpflug photography, MRI and physiological investigations it is becoming apparent the lens itself is not responding entirely passively to the surrounding ciliary muscle but may be able to change its overall refractive index through mechanisms involving water dynamics in the lens still to be clarified.
+As more is learned about mammalian lens structure from in situ Scheimpflug photography, MRI and physiological investigations, it is becoming apparent the lens itself is not responding entirely passively to the surrounding ciliary muscle but may be able to change its overall refractive index through mechanisms involving water dynamics in the lens still to be clarified.
 The accompanying micrograph shows wrinkled fibers from a relaxed sheep lens after it is removed from the animal indicating shortening of the lens fibers during near focus accommodation.
 The age related changes in the human lens may also be related to changes in the water dynamics in the lens.

 Lenses of birds, reptiles, amphibians, fish and others

 In reptiles and birds, the ciliary body which supports the lens via suspensory ligaments also touches the lens with a number of pads on its inner surface.
 These pads compress and release the lens to modify its shape while focusing on objects at different distances; the suspensory ligaments usually perform this function in mammals.
-With vision in fish and amphibians, the lens is fixed in shape, and focusing is instead achieved by moving the lens forwards or backwards within the eye using a muscle called the retractor lentus.
+With vision in fish and amphibians, the lens is fixed in shape, and focusing is instead achieved by moving the lens forwards or backwards within the eye using a muscle called the retractor lentis.